Woman dies after falling from Disneyland parking structure

 A woman has died after falling from a parking structure at Disneyland.

-According to Anaheim Police Department, officers were called to the scene at around 6:50 p.m. after receiving reports of a person who fell from the Mickey and Friends Parking Structure where guests park.
+Anaheim police were called to the scene at around 6:50 p.m.
+Saturday after receiving reports of a person who fell from the Mickey and Friends Parking Structure where guests park.
 It is a seven-story parking garage, located at 1313 Disneyland Drive.

 Investigators are working to determine what led up to the incident.